damey2011/django-gcloud-tasks/README.rst

     )

-One the instance that would be processing the tasks, add django-gcloud-tasks's URL patterns:
+On the instance that would be processing the tasks, add django-gcloud-tasks's URL patterns:

 .. code-block::